nicolasiglesias00/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story-templates.md

 ---
-name: User Story Template
+name: User Story Templates
-about: This template is for creating user stories
+about: This is a template for creating user stories
 title: ''
 labels: ''
 assignees: ''